 What is Animal Reiki?

-Animal Reiki is approached differently than a human treatment would be.
-A human treatment usually consists of a series of hand positions lightly placed on the body.
-Animal Reiki is quite often done several feet away and the animal has the choice to come closer for a hands-on treatment or to simply lie down several feet away.
-Animals may walk around during a treatment, leave and re-enter the room, or even get a drink of water.
+Animal Reiki is approached differently than a human session would be.
+A human session usually consists of a series of hand positions lightly placed on the body.
+Animal Reiki is quite often done several feet away and the animal has the choice to come closer for a hands-on session or to simply lie down several feet away.
+Animals may walk around during a session, leave and re-enter the room, or even get a drink of water.

 Montana Wilderness Reiki